Haxintosh/Learning-Coding/PyNotes.md

 A function allows you to put bloc of codes inside them and allowing you to use it when needed instead of rewriting the codes

 It can be created using `def` and it's usage is `def FUNCTION NAME(PARAMETER):` then we put codes after it as what to excecute.

+**Return Statement**
+Return statement are used to return stuff from the function for example a math operation  (check 19Oct.py for example)

+***If statement***

+If statement is to if stuffs :p
+It's syntax is fairly easy, see 19Oct.py and 20Oct.py for them.

+Else is like otherwise
+Elif is like if the previous condition is not true then try this condition